 Glisten is a project for same-sex attracted and gender diverse youth that aims to support young people under 25 through group support, individual support, delivering community education to address homophobia/transphobia and discrimination, and worker training.

-We hold a regular social group for same-sex attracted and gender diverse young people plus their friends, partners and allies on the first Monday of every month from 4pm-6pm.
+We hold a regular social group for young people who identify with LGBTIQA+ identities plus their friends, partners and allies on the first Monday of every month.